mattarnster/mattarnster.co.uk/content/posts/RadarrApp-My-First-UWP-Application.md

 Initially, I was planning to write out the API layer by hand, but I found a library that someone else had made: [RadarrSharp by Hertizch](https://github.com/Hertizch/RadarrSharp).

-This is one of the first times I had ever used the XAML templating language and there are a few things during develpoment that I thought would be good to talk about.
+This is one of the first times I had ever used the XAML templating language and there are a few things during development that I thought would be good to talk about.

 ## Should I use { x:Bind } or { Binding } to display variables in my views?